 The redolence it carries is just like an image of waking up between linens from grandma's closet into a white and clean room saturated with the smell of bath soap that is not impertinent to your snouts.
-It is suited with a good projection that keeps you from wearing it all the time.
+It is suited with an excellent projection that keeps you from wearing it all the time.
 Don't be biased by the preconceptions that iris belongs to the female world.
 It's a powdery finish with neroli and frankincense, never overpowering or crowd-pleasing yet is up to you to make it or break it.

-Prada Infusion d'Homme opening kicks off with soft, tangy mandarin orange and cool, sweet neroli blossom.
+Prada Infusion d'Homme opening kicks off with soft, tangy mandarin orange and crisp, sweet neroli blossom.
 The first thing that hits you with this fragrance is the powdery, dry type of scent.
 It's in a fresh shower, fancy French soaps, casually slipping into a white dress shirt knowing you walk the line between joking and serious evermore.

 The attractive core of this fragrance is slightly more earthy, due to the addition of green galbanum, blond woody cedar, rooty-floral iris, and leathery vetiver.
-This concoction dries down revealing a light, transparent vetiver mixed in with the top notes.
-The light whiffs of vetiver made me beg for a stronger vetiver presence - the iris wears very strong and linear on this fragrance.
+This concoction dries down, revealing a light, transparent vetiver mixed in with the top notes.
+The light whiffs of vetiver made me beg for a more substantial vetiver presence - the iris wears very strong and linear on this fragrance.
 Besides, the scent uses the iris as one of the leading characters, along with other notes and not as a dominant one.
 The effect is an intriguing aroma that waves between the earthy chill of iris and the warm smoke of incense.